Jeetp0619/PersonalWebsite/README.md

 # PersonalWebsite
-Learn using HTML, CSS, and Javascript
+Create a Personal Website using the basics of HTML such as img, tables, anchors, headings, and lists